 In my opinion, this is the coolest place you can visit while being in quarantine.
-It’s about 4-5 km from the city center, so it’s a perfect half-day trip.
+It’s about 4-5 km from the city centre, so it’s a perfect half-day trip.
 You can go there through the city or along the road by the ocean, where if you are lucky you can even see whales.

 Near the island, on the right, by the shore, there is a small round hot spring carved in a stone – Kvika Footbath.
 Theoretically, it was built with the intention of soaking only your feet in it, but two people will easily fit inside – we checked it!
 The water is around 38 C degrees so it was really comfortable to sit there while outside the temperature was only 10 C degrees.
-Only undressing and dressing is less pleasant – there are no changing rooms in the area.
+Only undressing and dressing are less pleasant – there are no changing rooms in the area.

 There is a white lighthouse on the island.
 You can get there through a passage made of big stones (a breakwater?).
 It requires a little bit of sure-footedness.
 Remember that the island is closed from May till the end of July due to the bird protection period.